 Infiniti Pro by Conair Tourmaline Flat Iron Review

-My time examining different straightening irons has introduced me to a lot of brands, and I tend to go toward the more expensive end because I’m super biased.
-The only time I really spend money on less expensive options is if I need an iron to take with me on a trip, and I don’t want to risk losing an expensive iron.
+My time examining different straightening irons has introduced me to a lot of brands, and I tend to go toward the more expensive end because I’m super-biased.
+The only time I really spend money on less expensive options is if I need an iron to take with me on a trip and don’t want to risk losing an expensive iron.

 I was talking to my best friend the other day, and she has mega bouncy curls.
 I thought my hair was curly, and then I met her.
 In fact, her natural hair makes mine look like I’ve used a relaxer.
 Anyway, she told me she bought a really inexpensive iron that did an excellent job of getting through her curls.
 We video-chatted, and she was not kidding.
 I decided I needed to see for myself.